Science and Project Planning for the Forward Physics Facility in Preparation for the 2024-2026 European Particle Physics Strategy Update: FORMOSA

 Although omitted for clarity in \cref{fig:formosa-bars}, additional thin scintillator ``panels'' placed on each side of the detector will be used to actively veto cosmic muon shower and beam halo particles.
 Finally, the front and back of the detector will be comprised of segmented veto panels using perpendicular scintillator bars.
 This will provide efficient identification and tracking of the muons resulting from LHC proton collisions through the detector.
 During Run 2 of the LHC, a similar experimental apparatus (the milliQan ``demonstrator'') was deployed in the PX56 draining gallery at LHC P5 near the CMS IP.
 This device was used successfully to search for mCPs, proving the feasibility of such a detector~\cite{Ball:2020dnx}.

 Even though the pointing, 4-layered design will be very effective at reducing background processes, small residual contributions from sources of background that mimic the signal-like quadruple coincidence signature are expected.
 These include overlapping dark rate pulses, cosmic muon shower particles, and beam muon afterpulses.
 In Ref.~\cite{milliQan:2021lne}, data from the milliQan prototype was used to predict backgrounds from dark rate pulses and cosmic muon shower particles for a closely related detector design and location.
 Based on these studies, such backgrounds are expected to be negligible for FORMOSA.
 Backgrounds from muon afterpulses are considered in Ref.~\cite{Foroughi-Abari:2020qar} and can be rejected by vetoing a 10 $\mu$s time window in the detector following through-going beam muons.
 This veto will be improved by the muon tracking provided by the segmented bars at the front and back of the detector.
-The feasibility of this has been shown through the operation of the FORMOSA demonstrator during Run 3 of the LHC.
+The feasibility of operating in the challenging forward region has been shown through the installation and operation of a prototype detector, the FORMOSA demonstrator, in the forward region of the ATLAS interaction point during Run 3 of the LHC.
 This is shown in \cref{fig:formosa-bars} (right).
+The FORMOSA demonstrator has taken data during Run 3 to validate the data acquisition strategy and measure backgrounds for the future FORMOSA detector.

 The FORMOSA detector is proposed to be constructed of plastic scintillator, however, in the coming years, the exciting possibility of using alternative scintillator material with significantly higher light-yield will be studied.
 One such material is CeBr3 scintillator (available from Berkeley Nucleonics).
 This provides a light yield approximately factor 30 times higher than the same length of plastic scintillator with excellent timing resolution.
 This would allow much lower charges to be probed with the FORMOSA detector.
-Further updates to the detector design are also currently being studied with the FORMOSA demonstrator in the forward region of the LHC.